 Connect the client

-In this section, we establish a connection between our frontend and the blockchain using the postchain-client library along with the FT4-wrapper.
-Our goal is to create a ContextProvider and define custom React hooks to seamlessly integrate blockchain capabilities into our app.
+In this section, a connection between the frontend and the blockchain is established using the postchain-client library along with the FT4-wrapper.
+A ContextProvider is created and custom React hooks are defined to seamlessly integrate blockchain capabilities into the app.

 Create a context

-To manage blockchain-related data and state efficiently, we need to create a context within our app.
+To manage blockchain-related data and state efficiently, a context needs to be created within the app.
 This context will serve as a central hub for handling blockchain interactions.
-We start by creating a file named ContextProvider.tsx
+A file named ContextProvider.tsx

 "use client";